-- Once the driver has been uninstalled, restart your computer.
-Windows should automatically try to install the display driver when the operating system loads.
+- Once the graphics driver has been uninstalled, restart your computer.
+Windows 10/11 should automatically install the display or graphics driver when the operating system loads.

-If your computer fails to install the latest display driver, you can check the manufacturer’s website and download it from there.
-Install the driver manually on your computer and check if updating the driver has fixed your screen resolution problem.
+If your computer doesn’t automatically install the latest display or graphics driver after restarting, you can manually download it from the manufacturer’s official website.
+Install the graphics driver manually on your computer and check if updating the driver has fixed your screen resolution problem.

-GPU allows computers to scale the images on the screen, so that they fit the display vertically and horizontally.
-Most graphics card, such as Intel, NVIDIA, and AMD, support this option.
-However, you need to access the graphics card control panel to enable this feature.
+GPU scaling allows computers to scale the images on the screen so that they fit the display vertically and horizontally.
+Most graphics cards, such as Intel, NVIDIA, and AMD, support this option.
+However, you need to access the graphics card’s control panel to enable this feature.

-- Click on the Intel HD Graphics located in the Notification Area of the Taskbar.
+- Click on Intel HD Graphics located in the Notification Area of the Taskbar.

 - Click Display.

-- Click Maintain Display Scaling, then hit the Apply button.
+- Click Maintain Display Scaling, then click the Apply

 - Open your AMD Radeon control panel from the Taskbar.